bakhtiyork/digest-mcp/README.md

 - Dynamic dashboards and admin panels

 **Tips for best results:**
-- Set `scrollCount` to 5-10 to load multiple pages of content
+- Set `scrolls` to 5-10 to load multiple pages of content
-- Use `scrollWaitTime` of 3000-5000ms for slow-loading content
+- Use `scrollWaitTime` of 1000-3000ms for slow-loading content (default: 1000ms)
 - Increase `initialWaitTime` to 5000+ if page has heavy initialization
 - For SPAs, allow time for initial JavaScript bootstrap
+- Use `cleanup: true` to extract only meaningful text content without scripts, styles, and visual elements
+- Use `cleanup: false` (default) to get the full rendered HTML

 ## MCP Client Configuration